andrewrm98/RoomServiceAPI/README.md

 How To Run Intellij:\
 -Build Via Gradle\
--Select com.manlyminotaurs.core.Main as your class with main() function\
+-Select com.manlyminotaursAPI.core.Main as your class with main() function\
 -run main\
 -cry when it errors out